Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/_index.md

 action, which requires the Kong process to make HTTPS request to AWS STS service API, after configuring AWS access key/secret or fetching credentials automatically from EC2/ECS IAM roles.
-If it succeeds, the plugin will fetch a temporary security credentials that represents that the plugin now have the access permission configured in the target assumed role.
+If it succeeds, the plugin will fetch a temporary security credentials that represents that the plugin now has the access permission configured in the target assumed role.

 ### AWS Region as Environment Variable